cmstas/Software/slideMaker/README.md

 ## Options
 ### addGlobalOptions options
-  * --graphicspaths X: X is a comma separated list of paths for images/plots
+  * --graphicspaths X: X is a comma separated list of paths for images/plots (note that a trailing / is required)
   * --makegui: make a GUI if invalid objects are created
   * --makegrid: draw a grid on a slide if invalid objects are created